Afsheen-se/Docology-RAG-/README.md

 # Docology - RAG Document Q&A System

 A production-ready MVP for document question-answering using Retrieval-Augmented Generation (RAG) with Gemini 1.5 Pro, ChromaDB, and local embeddings.
+This project uses LangChain alongside a custom RAG pipeline to handle retrieval and orchestration when enabled.
+With the LangChain Chroma wrapper, document similarity search is powered by LangChain while Gemini handles answer generation.

 ## Features